 For each hint you set its name, type, content (or the media file from your game or shared library), and the display it targets.

-Hints and the General tab work together
+Hints and the Hints settings tab work together

 Auto-complete from a device